 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Pocket Books on June 29, 2010 and has 384 pages.
+romantic suspense that was published by Pocket Books on June 29, 2010 and has 384 pages.

 Explore it on Goodreads or Amazon.